Omnidirectional domain wall modes protected by fragile topological states: Lg Hamiltonian and Jackiw-Rebbi (JR) Analysis of the domain wall (DW) mode

-The straight DW we consider in the main text is at $60^\circ$ angle with the $x$-axis (horizontal axis).
-But, due to $\hat{C}_3$ symmetry, this DW is equivalent to a DW that is horizontal (parallel to $x$-axis).
+The $60^\circ-$DW we consider in the main text is equivalent to a DW that is horizontal (parallel to $x$-axis), due to $\hat{C}_3$ symmetry.
 In the analysis below, we first use a horizontal DW for simplicity of the calculation, then rotate it by $60^\circ$ to show the plots we obtain using JR analysis.

-Within effective theory, a DW along $y = 0$ between the two phases can be created by changing the sign of the ``mass'' $m$ at $y = 0$, as shown in Fig.~\ref{fig:jr2}(b) upper panel; this would describe a DW with fragile (trivial) phase below (above) $y = 0$.
+Within effective theory, a DW along $y = 0$ between the two phases can be created by changing the sign of the \enquote{mass} $m$ at $y = 0$, as shown in Fig.~\ref{fig:jr2}(b) upper panel; this would describe a DW with fragile (trivial) phase below (above) $y = 0$.
 Creating a DW (making $m$ dependent on $y$) breaks translation symmetry in $y$-direction; hence we replace $k_y \rightarrow -i \partial_y$ in the Hamiltonian

 where $\lambda_i$ are the well-known Gell-Mann matrices with

 We want an eigenstate of $h(k_x,y)$ in the bulk gap.
 We start by setting $k_x = 0$, and find the effect of $k_x$ later.
 Then, we want a three component vector $\boldsymbol{\Psi}(y) = \{\psi_1(y),\psi_2(y),\psi_3(y)\}$, which satisfies $h(k_x =0,y)\boldsymbol{\Psi}(y) = \mathbf{0}$.
 Notice the following